manoharan-lab/holopy/docs/source/dev_guide.rst

   conda activate holopy-devel

-For Linux, you will need to install the gcc and gfortran compilers before building the package.

-For Windows, if you don't already have Fortran and C compilers installed, you can edit the environment file to install the ``m2w64-toolchain`` package.

 Now you can build and install the package.
 Let's say you downloaded or cloned HoloPy to ``/home/me/holopy``.
 Then open a terminal, ``cd`` to ``/home/me/holopy`` and run::